imilas/Synths_Stacks_Search/README.md

     ~~~~
     sudo apt-get install python3-dev
    ~~~~~
-- notebooks are tested in jupyterlab (extension for jupyter-notebook)
+- notebooks are best run in jupyterlab
 - need gcc4.9+ (tested on gcc7) to install pippi
 - need nodejs5+ for some jupyterlab widgets
 - since gcc and nodejs are required for parts of this project, a miniconda environment is ideal https://docs.conda.io/en/latest/miniconda.html